-- This manual, the Installation Manual, has more details and background on the installation of the cluster in the next chapters. - The Administrator Manual describes the general management of the cluster. - The User Manual describes the user environment and how to submit jobs for the end user - The Cloudbursting Manual describes how to deploy the cloud capabilities of the cluster. - The Developer Manual has useful information for developers who would like to program with Bright Cluster Manager. - The OpenStack Deployment Manual describes how to deploy OpenStack with Bright Cluster Manager - The Big Data Deployment Manual describes how to deploy Big Data with Bright Cluster Manager - The Machine Learning Manual describes how to install and configure machine learning capabilities with Bright Cluster Manager.
+- This manual, the Installation Manual, has more details and background on the installation of the cluster in the next chapters. - The Upgrade Manual describes upgrading from earlier versions of Bright Cluster Manager. - The Administrator Manual describes the general management of the cluster. - The User Manual describes the user environment and how to submit jobs for the end user - The Cloudbursting Manual describes how to deploy the cloud capabilities of the cluster. - The Developer Manual has useful information for developers who would like to program with Bright Cluster Manager. - The OpenStack Deployment Manual describes how to deploy OpenStack with Bright Cluster Manager - The Machine Learning Manual describes how to install and configure machine learning capabilities with Bright Cluster Manager.